The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Fresh Fruit

 Grapes, berries, and pre-cut melon are refreshing and hydrating.
-Pack them in a cooler with ice packs, and they'll be perfectly chilled when you're ready to dig in.
+Pack them in a cooler with ice packs, and they'll be perfectly cold when the sun hits hardest.

 Granola Bars